aws/sagemaker-python-sdk/README.rst

 -----------------------------------------------

 To use a Docker image that you created and use the SageMaker SDK for training, the easiest way is to use the dedicated ``Estimator`` class.
-You can create an instance of the ``Estimator`` class with desired docker image and use it as described in previous sections.
+You can create an instance of the ``Estimator`` class with desired Docker image and use it as described in previous sections.

 Please refer to the full example in the examples repo: